-Our Seed Grant Program is designed to empower 4th-12th grade individuals and groups to carry out their youth initiated and directed community impact projects.
+Our Seed Grant Program is traditionally designed to empower 4th-12th grade individuals and groups to carry out their youth initiated and directed community impact projects, though we have had driven younger groups apply.
 Our grant covers the costs of supplies associated with the proposed project, removing the financial barrier for young, passionate and committed people to pursue their vision of committing to SPUR good deeds.

 Who is eligible to apply?

-Any school aged youth between 4th-12th grade, and lives in the Marblehead, Swampscott, Salem MA communities.
+Any school aged youth between 4th-12th grade, and lives in the Lynn, Marblehead, Salem & Swampscott.